davidmrau/efficient-NLP/README.md

 extract data using ```tar -xzf data.tar.gz```

 We have tokenized all queries [1] and documents [2] and translated them into token-ids following the bert vocabulary ('bert-base-uncased') using the transformer library [3].
+Further, we truncated all documents to a maximum number of tokens of 150.

 The data.tar.gz consists: